android/architecture-samples/README.md

 #### Learning cost

-Low, as working with Room does not involve a high learning curve
+Low, as it’s easy to work with Room.